-CEDiR has five inter-connected Research Strands each led by core members of the group
+CEDiR has four inter-connected Research Strands each led by core members of the group

 This strand focuses on professional learning and change in and through dialogue in organisational settings: schools, hospitals and beyond, addressing current challenges in the UK and globally, relating to policy, practice, theory and methodology.